3DFacePolicy: Audio-Driven 3D Facial Animation Based on Action Control: Related Work

 \subsection{Speech-Driven 3D Facial Animation}

-Speech-driven 3D facial animation is to create realistic and natural facial movements with the driving speech.
-The most crucial component of this problem is the synchronization of the tone, rhythm and dynamics that mirrors the real-human expressions with the speech.
-Over the years, researches mainly focus on traditional generative methods and diffusion-based methods.
+Speech-driven 3D facial animation creates realistic and natural facial movements from speech, with crucial challenges in synchronizing tone, rhythm, and dynamics to mirror real-human expressions.
+Research has mainly focused on traditional generative methods and diffusion-based methods.